Skip to Content

 Can Child Support Take Your Entire Paycheck?

 Many paying parents worry that child support deductions could leave them unable to meet their own basic financial needs.
 Fortunately, California law places limits on wage garnishment for child support to ensure parents can still maintain a reasonable standard of living.
-Typically, wage deductions are capped at 50% of disposable earnings and often are set at a much lower percentage.
+Typically, wage deductions are subject to caps on disposable earnings and often are set at a much lower percentage.

 Can Child Support Be Modified?